 Hint: It's a lot more than just tracking energy usage and consumption

-In my experience, many suppliers offer meters and software for tracking energy usage.
+Many suppliers offer meters and software for tracking energy usage.
 These software products allow for the creation of very nice energy dashboards and support the use of mobile devices such as tablets and smartphones that allows key personnel to monitor energy usage.

 An energy management system will not reduce energy consumption by itself.
 It is the effective implementation of corrective actions for issues identified in a good Fault Detection & Diagnostic system that creates the opportunity for energy savings.
 In many larger facilities or campus applications, this also requires the application of effective change management.
 This is due to the natural tendency for operators to go back to the manner in which they have traditionally operated equipment, almost regardless of a what a smart system tells them.
-I have heard numerous stories of retro-commissioning projects that have been undertaken to improve equipment performance, only to have the operators slowly shift settings back to the previous set-up over time and losing all of the benefits of the retrocommissioning investment.
+There are numerous stories of retro-commissioning projects that have been undertaken to improve equipment performance, only to have the operators slowly shift settings back to the previous set-up over time and losing all of the benefits of the retrocommissioning investment.

 What are some typical issues identified by a Fault Detection & Diagnostic system?